stephbuon/hansard-shiny/README.md

 # Hansard Viewer

-The Hansard Viewer is a public-facing web application (enter).
+The Hansard Viewer is a prototype public-facing web application (enter).

 an early version